Learn

 How much down payment should I pay on a house?

 Many financial experts used to recommend that you put 20% down to purchase a home.
 Plus, buyers who pay 20% or more as a down payment avoid having to pay for private mortgage insurance (PMI).
-However, recent data shows that the majority of home buyers put less than 20% down.2 How much you put down will depend on several factors:
+However, data shows that 20% down isn't necessarily required.2 How much you put down will depend on several factors:

 - The price of the home